Lilydale railway station: History

+Refreshments rooms

+The Lilydale railway station refreshment room was opened in 1914 as part of the new railway station building.
+The station was a busy tourist interchange, and a large part of its trade was the day-tripper tourist crowd travelling on to Healesville, and to Warburton, the line for which branched off at Lilydale.
+The rooms were privately operated until 1919, when Victorian Railways took over the operation.
+Between 1932 and 1939 only light refreshments were served because of the depression and a downturn in passenger numbers.
+The rooms included a large cellar, separate bar, and the main refreshment room measuring 55 by 20 ft, with pressed metal dados and platform serving window.
+Although the counters are now gone, still surviving along one side of the room are the original glass-fronted cabinets installed when the rooms were built.
+The rooms were operated by a staff of six or seven and adjoining rooms included kitchen, scullery, toilets and living quarters for the manager.
+The rooms were finally closed in 1978.

+Level Crossing Removal Project

-In 2015, the Level Crossing Removal Project announced it was planning the grade separation of the crossing at Maroondah Highway.
+In 2015 it was announced, as part of the Level Crossing Removal Project, that the grade separation of the crossing at Maroondah Highway was planned.
 In 2019, the designs were revealed.
 In 2020, work commenced on the project and, in late 2021, the level crossing was removed.
 The chosen method was to raise the railway line above the former level crossing.
-As part of the plans, the ground-level station building remained where it was, being heritage listed.
+As part of the plans, the ground-level station building remained where it was and would beaded to the Victorian Heritage Register.
 The rail bridge on John Street was demolished, and the land between it and the level crossing became an activity zone located underneath the new station.
 On 19 November 2021, the rebuilt station opened.